danylo-senchyshyn/bachelor-thesis/readme.md

 # About

-Template for final theses writing at _DCI FEEI TUKE_.
+Template for final theses writing at _Technical University of Košice_.

 Warning!
 The encoding of all documents is set to _UTF-8_!
 So don't forget to set up your environment in which you will write your thesis to use this encoding!

-The current version is based on the official release, also available on the website of the University Library.
-However, it has not been updated for some time, so this project is an effort to keep the current version of this project in collaboration with students.
-However, please note that this version is still under development and due to potential changes, we recommend _changelog_ monitoring.
+## Structure

+* [thesis.tex](./thesis.tex) is the main file of the thesis.
+Use it to include additional chapters or appendixes and to use any additional LaTeX packages or macros.
+* [metadata.tex](./metadata.tex) contains the title of the thesis, author's name, and all other metadata.
+* [bibliography.bib](./bibliography.bib) with the bibliography entries.
+* [chapters/](./chapters/) contains files with the main parts of your thesis.
+You should add more as needed.
+* [appendixes/](./appendixes/) contains appendixes, manuals, and other supplementary materials.
+  * [appendixes/00-list.tex](./appendixes/00-list.tex) is a list of appendixes.
+* [glossary.tex](./glossary.tex) is a list of terms and their descriptions.
+* [acronyms.tex](./acronyms.tex) contains acronyms and their meanings.

 ## Build with Docker